dbrnjd/ai-cv-tailor-extension/README.md

 This Chrome extension allows you to:

-\- Upload your base CV (PDF)
+- Upload your base CV (PDF)

-\- Select any job description text online
+- Select any job description text online

-\- Generate a tailored CV using Groq’s powerful open LLMs
+- Generate a tailored CV using Groq’s powerful open LLMs

-\- Download a clean, editable version (PDF/TXT)
+- Download a clean, structured PDF version directly